-Although women are almost half of the total U.S. workforce, hold more post-graduate degrees and managerial positions, only a fraction of these women are senior executive leaders at Fortune 500 companies.*
+For instance, although women are almost half of the total U.S. workforce, hold more post-graduate degrees and managerial positions, only a fraction of these women are senior executive leaders at Fortune 500 companies.*

 Women are also under-represented in small business.
 Though more women start businesses, only 3 out of 10 get federal contracts.** Women-owned businesses pump about $3 trillion into the economy.
 Yet, it takes women owners at least four tries before a bank approves them for a loan or line of credit.

-On average, it takes twenty-two attempts for a woman owner to get equity capital.
+On average, it takes twenty-two attempts for a woman to get equity capital.
 Almost half of women business owners did not seek venture funding.***

-If under-representation wasn’t enough, partisan politics are turning back the hands of time where there is a great risk of losing the rights we have valiantly fought for.
-Do we really want future generations of strong, talented women to have to re-fight for rights they should have had in the first place?
+If under-representation wasn’t enough, partisan politics are turning back the hands of time where there is a significant risk of losing the rights we have valiantly fought for.
+Do we really want future generations of strong, talented women to have to re-fight for rights they should have in the first place?

 Despite the current climate in our country that appears to fear diversity while minorities and women are being treated as second-class citizens, ridiculed and mocked when victimized;